Aura91/Digimon-Evolutions-Web/README.md

 # Digimon-Evolutions-Web
-A turn base battle demo using renpy.
+A turn-based RPG battle demo using Renpy.